soitgoes/Mite/README.md

 * Download the distributable or Build from source
 * Add the location of Mite.exe to your PATH variable.

+## Mono
+* Download the mono distributable or Build from source with xbuild
+* Use the instructions above but prefix everything with mono
+* `mono mite update`

 ## The MIT License

 Copyright (c) 2011 Whiteboard-IT LLC